po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

 ### Configure User Name and Password

+* Let's use `git config` to configure your user name and password.

-* To get the most out of Git, you can use `git config` to set your user name and password locally.
+* To get the most out of Git, we can use `git config` to set our user name and password locally. **Important:** You only need to do this once!

-* You can use `git config` to set your user name globally with the following command:
+* We use `git config` to set your user name globally with the following command:

   ```bash
   git config --global user.name "<Your-Full-Name>"
   ```

-* You can use `git config` to set your email globally with the following command:
+* We use `git config` to set your email globally with the following command:

   ```bash
   git config --global user.email "<your-email-address>"
   ```

-* You can check your current Git configurations using `--list`:
+* We check your current Git configurations using `--list`:

   ```bash
   git config --list
   ```

 ### Create and Clone a Repository

+* Let's use `git clone` to create a clone a remote repository.

 * Navigate to [GitHub](https://github.com/) and create a new repository by clicking on the green `new` button at the top left and entering `git-guide-sample` in the `Repository Name` box.